 It was motioned, seconded and voted to have all things which are standard printed in the minutes.

-The clerk reported on several issues to inform the delegation.
-These include:
+The clerk reported all financial transactions of the year to the delegation.

-The business being concluded, the delegation was dismissed until Friday morning, September 30, 2005.
+The business being concluded, the delegation was dismissed in prayer, led by Brother Lloyd Morelock until Friday morning, October 6, 2017.

 The delegation was called to order to transact the business.